 We sit on the ground around a low wooden table waiting for the day to begin.
-It’s overcast, threatening rain and the ger is dim, throwing everything into monochrome.
-A pot of boiling milk sits on top of a battered wood-burning stove in the center of the room and I watch as steam rises into the air in thick white wisps.
+It’s overcast, threatening rain, and the ger is dim, throwing everything into monochrome.
+A pot of boiling milk sits on top of a battered wood-burning stove in the center of the room, and I watch as steam rises into the air in thick white wisps.

-I’m in the middle of a two week Mongolian adventure, and its turning out to be one of the most fascinating trips of my many travels.
+I’m in the middle of a two-week Mongolian adventure and it’s turning out to be one of the most fascinating trips of my many travels.

 We’re about to have tea, a tradition that kicks off all of our daily Kazakh visits in the Altai mountains of western Mongolia.

 Kazakhs consider hospitality a sacred duty, a symbol of respect and admiration.
 It’s an intrinsic part of their culture and fuels their close-knit community even though they may live hundreds of miles away from each other.

 Their commitment to congeniality means that they hate to say no, and I quickly learn that I have to be careful what I ask for so I don’t put anyone on the spot—especially since my humor doesn’t always translate.

 I once jokingly asked an elder and former eagle hunter if I could have an eagle.
 He responded through our translator—his unease palpable—that he didn’t think the airlines would allow a live eagle on board but if they said yes he would do his best to find one for me.
 I didn’t joke much after that.